RaymondWoon/Dead-Mans-Maze/README.md

 ## 5.2 Production Schedule

-For the development of our game we created a high level production schedule covering project management, programming, art, design, and quality assurance, we will virtually meet every Wednesday to discuss progress and adjust tasks as needed besides that we will keep the communication via Slack.
+For the development of our game we created a high level production schedule covering project management, programming, art, design, and quality assurance, we will virtually meet every Wednesday to discuss progress and adjust tasks as needed besides that, we will keep the communication via Slack.
-The following timeline provides a roadmap, but we're prepared to adapt as needed in case of unexpected issues or necessary changes after feedbacks.
+The following timeline provides a roadmap, but we're prepared to adapt as needed in case of unexpected issues or necessary changes after feedback.

 | Week Starting | Isabela Louli | Raymond Woon | Alwin Wong  | Ernesto Arakaki | Daniel Rodriguez |
 |---------------|---------------------------------------|-----------------------|---------------------------|-------------------------------|---------------------------|